kbss-cvut/termit-web/_pages/technical-details.markdown

 The frontend source code can be found in its [GitHub repository](https://github.com/kbss-cvut/termit-ui), which also contains some basic developer documentation.

-### Annotace
+### Integration with Annotace

 One of the more interesting features of TermIt is its ability to analyze content of document in order to find occurrences of terms and suggest new terms based on their significance in the text.
-Our goal in this regard was to not create a monolith.
-Instead, the text analysis functionality has been developed separately to enable its reuse.
+The text analysis functionality has been developed separately to enable its reuse.
 This library is called **Annotace**, it is open source and can be found on [GitHub](https://github.com/kbss-cvut/annotace) as well.

 ## Interesting Libraries